New Haven, Connecticut: Political history

 In 1970, the New Haven Black Panther trials took place, the largest and longest trials in Connecticut history.
 Black Panther Party co-founder Bobby Seale and ten other party members were tried for murdering an alleged informant.
 Beginning on May Day, the city became a center of protest for 12,000 Panther supporters, college students, and New Left activists (including Jean Genet, Benjamin Spock, Abbie Hoffman, Jerry Rubin, and John Froines), who amassed on the New Haven Green, across the street from where the trials were being held.
 Violent confrontations between the demonstrators and the New Haven Police occurred, and several bombs were set off in the area by radicals.
 The event became a rallying point for the New Left and critics of the Nixon Administration.

 During the summer of 2007, New Haven was the center of protests by anti-immigration groups who opposed the city's program of offering municipal ID cards, known as the Elm City Resident Card, to illegal immigrants.
 In 2008, the country of Ecuador opened a consulate in New Haven to serve the large Ecuadorean immigrant population in the area.
 It is the first foreign mission to open in New Haven since Italy opened a consulate (now closed) in the city in 1910.

 In April 2009, the United States Supreme Court agreed to hear a suit over reverse discrimination brought by 20 white and Hispanic firefighters against the city.
 The suit involved the 2003 promotion test for the New Haven Fire Department.
 After the tests were scored, no blacks scored high enough to qualify for consideration for promotion, so the city announced that no one would be promoted.
 On June 29, 2009, the United States Supreme Court ruled in favor of the firefighters, agreeing that they were improperly denied promotion because of their race.
 The case, Ricci v.
 DeStefano, became highly publicized and brought national attention to New Haven politics due to the involvement of then-Supreme Court nominee (and Yale Law School graduate) Sonia Sotomayor in a lower court decision.

 Garry Trudeau, creator of the political Doonesbury comic strip, attended Yale University.
 There he met fellow student and later Green Party candidate for Congress Charles Pillsbury, a long-time New Haven resident for whom Trudeau's comic strip is named.
 During his college years, Pillsbury was known by the nickname "The Doones".
 A theory of international law, which argues for a sociological normative approach in regards to jurisprudence, is named the New Haven Approach, after the city.
-Connecticut US senator Richard Blumenthal is a Yale graduate, as is former Connecticut US Senator Joe Lieberman who also was a New Haven resident for many years, before moving back to his hometown of Stamford.
+Connecticut US senator Richard Blumenthal is a Yale graduate, as was former Connecticut US Senator Joe Lieberman who also was a New Haven resident for many years, before moving back to his hometown of Stamford.